-The master programme on Vitality & Ageing is an MSc programme of the Leiden University, the oldest university of the Netherlands.
+The master programme on Vitality & Ageing is a MSc programme of Leiden University, the oldest university of the Netherlands.

 For pioneers of tomorrow's medical care

-The Master of Science Vitality and Ageing is accredited by the Dutch-Flemish Accreditation Organisation (NVAO) and registered in the CROHO and thus meets the quality standards for higher education.
+The Master of Science Vitality and Ageing is accredited by the Dutch-Flemish Accreditation Organisation (NVAO).
 This degree programme is not funded and does not count as a second master's degree.

 Within the programme you can also follow individual courses as a guest student.
 Click here for information on these courses.

 "In the course Multimorbidity we learned some revolutionary